freon4dsl/Freon-documentation/README.md

 # Install dependencies
 npm install

-# Get the code, which will be included in the content, from a number of example projects
+# Get the code, which will be embedded in the content, from a number of example projects
 npm install-examples

 # create the website from the Markdown content